Ribeye Steak Sandwich with Horseradish Mayo

 • Provolone – This semi-soft Italian cheese with a mild flavor and smooth, creamy texture is similar to low-moisture mozzarella.
 It melts well, complementing the tender steak on this sandwich.

-How to Make This Ribeye Steak Sandwich
+How to Make a Ribeye Steak Sandwich (Step-by-Step)

-horseradish mayo for Ribeye steak sandwich
+horseradish mayo for Ribeye steak sandwich.

-Step 1: Make the horseradish mayo
+Step 1: Make the horseradish mayo.

 In a small bowl stir together the mayonnaise and horseradish.
 Cover and refrigerate until ready to serve.

-steak for Ribeye steak sandwich
+steak for Ribeye steak sandwich.

-Step 2: Season the steaks
+Step 2: Season the steaks.

 Season the steaks with salt and pepper.

-searing a steak for Ribeye steak sandwich
+searing a steak for Ribeye steak sandwich.

-Step 3: Sear the steaks
+Step 3: Sear the steaks.

 Heat a large cast iron skillet over medium-high heat, add the vegetable oil and heat through.
 Add the steak and cook until the bottom develops a golden-brown crust, about 5 minutes.

-Step 4: Flip and continue to sear
+Step 4: Flip and continue to sear.

 Flip the steak and continue to cook it until medium-rare, about an additional 4 minutes.
 The internal temperature of the steak should be 130ºF (54ºC).